 It happened more than 10 years ago when I was living in Michigan.
 I became friends with a gal who owned a pottery studio and gallery.
 Before long, I was working with her as the art curator.
 I quickly became hooked on clay, and my life as a potter began.

 Life has taken a few twists and turns since then, but my dedication to my craft has only deepened.
 In 2009 my family and I moved back to California where we had lived prior to living in Michigan.
 After working for a few years in jobs that didn't excite me, I decided to return to school to pursue an art degree with a concentration in ceramics.

-Some of my work is wheel thrown while others is hand built.
+Some of my work is wheel-thrown while others are hand-built.
 And sometimes, a combination of the two.
 This gives me so much creative freedom, where I can explore irregular shapes, simple and whimsical silhouettes, and amazing textures.
 I like nothing better than seeing a piece that is instantly recognizable as handmade.